griffith-data-analytics/3803ict-workshops/README.md

-# 3803ict-workshops - This is a template repository of the course for student submissions
+# 3803ICT/3030ICT/7130ICT - This is a template repository for student submissions

 Please fill in your contact below.